 Ghostbusters II (1989)

-Ghosts are usually associated with Halloween, but Ghostbusters II has plenty of Christmas scenes in New York City.
-Taking place 5 years after the original Ghostbusters, the band must get back together to save the city once more.
+Ghosts are usually associated with Halloween, but Ghostbusters II has plenty of Christmas scenes filmed in New York City.
+Taking place five years after the original Ghostbusters, the crew of ghost hunters must get back together to save the city once more.

-The Statue of Liberty, Firehouse Hook & Ladder Company No. 8 and the Washington Square Arch are all instantly recognizable in the film.
-Plus, the climax of the movie takes place during New Years Eve, so most of the scenes take place around Christmas.
+The Statue of Liberty, Firehouse Hook & Ladder Company No. 8, and the Washington Square Arch are all instantly recognizable in the film.
+Plus, the movie’s climax occurs during New Year’s Eve, so most of the scenes take place around Christmas.

 You’ve Got Mail (1998)

-Maybe it’s all the clips of the charming Upper West Side (one of the best neighborhoods in Manhattan), or the fashion of New Yorkers in the 90’s that makes You’ve Got Mail one of the best movies set in New York City.
+You’ve Got Mail stars Tom Hanks and Meg Ryan as two business rivals in an anonymous online relationship without knowing who the other person is.
+All the clips of the charming Upper West Side (one of the best neighborhoods in Manhattan), New York fashion in the 90s, and the scenes showcasing the city adorned in Christmas decorations make You’ve Got Mail one of the best movies set in New York City to watch during Christmas.

 - Something from Tiffany’s